 How to lead a great life, live forever and change the world.

 This is a collection of advice on a wide range of topics, updated whenever I think of something new.
-All of it is from how I live my own life, if you disagree with anything please don't hesitate to drop me an email or contact me otherwise!
-(I'm working on a plugin to enable inline comments).
+All of it is from how I live my own life, if you disagree with anything please don't hesitate to drop me an email or comment below.

 It's important to realize that while you might not be able to change a situation, you fully control how you feel and think about it.
 If you are upset or annoyed at something or someone, that's purely your own choice.
 Yes, they might have done something annoying, but you choose whether to get annoyed in turn or to simply take notice and then move on.